25.5.12

 They both climbed up on the tailgate and looked into the cooler.
 Kim discarded her thigh high lace-up sandals and rubbed at the tattoo marks left by the leather straps.

-Les handed her lunch, and she immediately ripped open the hoagie and began digging through the sandwich to discard what she would not eat.
+Les handed her lunch, and she immediately ripped open the hoagie and began digging through the sandwich to tossing out what she would not eat.

-Ignoring a jeweled winking shine from a bit off in the distance, he tossed the pickle into his mouth and continued the idea he wanted to get across.
 “Like I was saying, that Buick/Opel ’76 is an ugly car, I mean 2 for 1 ugly.
 Ahead-of-it’s-time ugly.”
-His mood was all pink and baby blue, teetering on the fun Sagittarian/Gemini nightmare that he embodied.
+His mood was all pink and baby blue, teetering on the fun Sagittariun/Gemini nightmare that he embodied.

 He smirked and communed with the sandwich, his jaw popping.

 It is all happenstance without much insight.
 There were neither names nor address on the small bundles.
-I began to wonder if the idea, the fact, of synchronicity came into play.
+I began to wonder if synchronicity came into play.
 Does it have a pause button?
-What happens when he receiver is not looking or listening?
-On altered levels?
+What happens when the receiver is not looking or listening?
+On altered planes?
 What is an altered level?
-Are all levels altered to individuals?
+Are all levels altered?
 Are these, too, synchronized?
-I was feeling like I was back at a middle school, puffing and theorizing walking through walls.
 Interesting questions without practical experience.
-That’s the problem with this job, too much time to think.
+I was back puffing and theorizing, walking the halls of middle school.
+The problem with this job, is too much time to think.
 Better to dwell on those impossible koans instead of the thwart factor.
-Working fast in the dimensions and conditions they gave me, spraying a mouthwash of note constellations across a vast area.
+I set again to working fast in the dimensions and under conditions they gave me, sprinkling notes across a vast area.
 I Hurried to get finished, but also felt dread in getting back to home base.

 Thinking of nothing in particular but hoping for a thought to catch hold, Les hummed Canon alla Ottava slowly, a short fugue he had known since he was 7 years old.
 His fingers absent-mindedly moved to hit cords on an invisible harpsichord.

-Kim was reminded of her earlier chapters.
-Processing her life in five minutes the way our brains do because they can.
+Kim was reminded of her earlier chapters, processing her life in five minutes the way brains do because they can.
 It read like a Herman Hesse novel, edited with a multitude of breakfasts and trips to the bathroom.
-An interesting full life, one she could count on throwing a curve at the right time — but there was always the whiff of anxiety just before a shift.
+She could count her life throwing curves at the right time — but there was always the whiff of anxiety just before a shift.
 The doubting that something will fall into her lap, just before something falls in her lap.

 “Why DO you like the desert?”

-“Well,” she simplified, “It’s a large blank canvas or blank sheet of paper to me.”
+“Well,” she simplified, “It’s a large blank canvas to me.”

-He arranged another smirk imagining a pressure cooker.
+He imagined a pressure cooker and arranged another smirk.
 Picking up on this mental image she added,

 “Okay, a hot canvas.
-Anything can happen.
-It’s a white screen that at any time anything will burst through and reveal itself.
-Something you didn’t notice before.”
+Something will happen.
+The white screen will in time burst and reveal something you didn’t imagine.”

-“You’re are scarring me.”
-Les mocked, “Anita, white is for babies!’”
+“You’re are scaring me.”
+Les mocked, “Anita, white is for babies.”

 He loved her, but loved to tease her more, keeping her from spinning out completely.
 Her triple Scorpio nature always lurked.